grassknoted/grassknoted.github.io_new/_pages/about.md

 </ul>
 </div>

 I aim to reverse-engineer human cognition and help create more effective artificial intelligence systems—a cross-fertilization between Cognitive Science and AI, spurring deeper insights in both fields.
-At the Serre Lab, I work on a range of projects involving machine vision, behavioral analysis, NLP,
+At the Serre Lab, I work on a range of projects involving machine vision, behavioral analysis, and NLP.

 I also work on projects that are impact-oriented and solve real-world problems.
 My interdisciplinary interests blend concepts from Artificial Intelligence, Computer Vision, Cognitive Science, Physics, and Biology.
 I’m particularly interested in applying my research to solve problems in global healthcare.